Set-OutlookSignatures/Set-OutlookSignatures/readme.md

     - [1.16.2.
 Which ports are required?](#1162-which-ports-are-required)
 ## 1.2.
 General description
 Downloads centrally stored signatures, replaces variables, optionally sets default signatures.
-Signatures can be applicable to all users, specific groups or specific mail addresses.
+Signatures can be applied to all (mailbox) users, specific groups or specific mail addresses.
-Signatures can be assigned time ranges within which they are valid.
+Signature templates can be assigned time ranges within which they are valid.
 Signatures are also set in Outlook Web for the currently logged-on user.
 ## 1.3.
 Removing old signatures
 The script deletes locally available signatures, if they are no longer available centrally.